 Karyn’s Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon (Video)

 Karyn’s Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon would be great for a holiday brunch any time of year.
-And this tasty recipe is low-carb, Keto, low-glycemic, and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+And this tasty recipe is low-carb, low-glycemic, and gluten-free.
+Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Karyn’s Holiday Breakfast Casserole!